astropy/halotools/docs/quickstart_and_tutorials/getting_started_overview.rst

 Running this script will set up the Halotools cache directory system on your local machine, and then download the default halo catalog to the cache (Bolshoi z=0 rockstar halos), storing the catalog as a pre-processed hdf5 file.
-The default catalog is ~400Mb, and if you are on a fast university connection the download time should be less than a minute.
+The default catalog is ~400Mb.

-If you want to start playing with this catalog right away:
+Because this script automatically updates the Halotools cache log with the catalog, you can now load these halos into memory using the `~halotools.sim_manager.CachedHaloCatalog` class:

 >>> from halotools import sim_manager
->>> default_snapshot = sim_manager.CachedHaloCatalog() # doctest: +SKIP
+>>> default_halocat = sim_manager.CachedHaloCatalog() # doctest: +SKIP
->>> print(default_snapshot.halo_table[0:9]) # doctest: +SKIP
+>>> print(default_halocat.halo_table[0:9]) # doctest: +SKIP

-To see simple examples of how to manipulate the data stored in halo catalogs, see the Examples section of the `~halotools.sim_manager.CachedHaloCatalog` API documentation.
+To see simple examples of how to manipulate the data stored in halo catalogs, see the Examples section of the `~halotools.sim_manager.CachedHaloCatalog` documentation.

-If you wish to download alternate snapshots, you should can either use the `~halotools.sim_manager.CatalogManager`, or use the download_alternate_halocats.py convenience script, which should be called with three arguments: simname, redshift, and halo-finder.
+If you wish to download alternate snapshots, you should can either use the `~halotools.sim_manager.DownloadManager`, or use the download_additional_halocat.py convenience script, which should be called with four arguments: simname, halo_finder, version_name and redshift.
 For example:

-	python scripts/download_alternate_halocats.py multidark 0.5 rockstar
+	python scripts/download_additional_halocat.py multidark rockstar most_recent 0.5

-You can read about your download options by running:
+Choosing ``most_recent`` as the version_name automatically selects the most up-to-date version of the Halotools-provided catalogs.
+You can read about your download options by executing the script and throwing the help flag:

-	python scripts/download_alternate_halocats.py -help
+	python scripts/download_alternate_halocats.py --help

 Getting started with subpackages